suvayu/suvayu/blog/2025-02-15-duckdb-julia-windows.md

 ## Hunt for the first "bad" commit

 To be able to find the first bad commit, we need to be able to compile the library.
-Julia has a whole infrastructure called [`BinaryBuilder`](https://binarybuilder.org/).
+Julia has a whole other infrastructure called [`BinaryBuilder`](https://binarybuilder.org/).
 It cross-compiles native binaries for all platforms on Linux.
-This is a whole another rabbit hole, and lets shelve this for another time.
+This is a whole another rabbit hole, and let us shelve this for another time.
 The only relevant bit is, the builds are done *only* on Linux.
 This presents a different problem, `dumpbin.exe`, the tool to check if the symbol export is correct is available only on Windows.
 If we are to find the bad commit, we need to automate the build & check steps and run it